Skip To Main Content

 Also watch for common financial errors, like payments inaccurately marked as late, accounts you don’t recognize, accounts in your name that you didn’t open or debts incorrectly reported to collections.
 Keep in mind that some retail credit card accounts may appear under a different business name than the one where you opened it, such as the financial institution that issued the card.

-How to dispute and fix credit report errors
+How to dispute and fix credit report errors.

-Both the credit bureau and the business that supplied the information to the credit bureau must correct information that’s wrong or incomplete — and they have to do it for free.1 If you find a mistake, missing information or information that you don’t recognize, follow the steps below to correct the error.
+Both the credit bureau and the business that supplied the information to the credit bureau must correct information that’s wrong or incomplete — and they have to do it for free.1footnote 1 If you find a mistake, missing information or information that you don’t recognize, follow the steps below to correct the error.

 1. Follow the recommended instructions from each credit bureau.
 Each of the three bureaus has their own process for disputing or correcting information.
 This may include filing a dispute online, by mail or over the phone.
 You can find dispute guidelines from each of the credit bureaus here: